Optimally Scheduling Public Safety Power Shutoffs: Analysis of Policies

 In~\eqref{eq:min_mag}, the cost penalty for additional PSPS is now modelled as an expected budget constraint.
 We also consider~\eqref{eq:min_mag_noE} in which the expected constraint has been replaced by a deterministic constraint:

 We remark that~\eqref{eq:min_mag} is a relaxation of~\eqref{eq:min_mag_noE} because the deterministic constraint implies that the expected one is satisfied.
-We use the law of iterated expectations to rewrite the objective of~\eqref{eq:min_mag_noE} as:
+This follows from the fact that the~\eqref{eq:min_mag} entails that the budget constraint holds for all random variable sequence $\left\{\mathbf{X}_t \right\}_{t=1}^{T}$ outcomes.
+The differs from~\eqref{eq:min_mag_noE}, which can allow a PSPS budget above or below $N$ for some sequences as long as the budget constraint holds in the expected sense over all random variable sequences.
+We use the law of iterated expectations~\cite[Proposition 5.1]{ross2014first} to rewrite the objective of~\eqref{eq:min_mag_noE} as:

 We re-write~\eqref{eq:min_mag_iterated} as an equivalent dynamic program as in~\citep{arlotto2019uniformly}.
-Let $d=T-t$ be the number of remaining days before the end of the PSPS program.
 Let $w \in \RR$ be the cumulative cost incurred as of round $t$, i.e.,

 where $\xx_i$ is the realization of $\XX_i$ at round $i$.
+Let $d=T-t$ be the number of remaining days before the end of the PSPS program.
+To facilitate the analysis of the problem in its dynamic programing form, for the remainder of this subsection, all subscripts refer to the remaining number of decisions~$d$, e.g., $d=0$ or $d=-1$ is equivalent to $t=T$ and $t=T+1$, respectively.
 Then, given decision $u_{d+1}$ and observations $\xx_{d+1}$, i.e., the decision and observations from the previous round, the value function is